- Offered as:

 For students in international area studies

-Students in the general studies program can apply for University-level scholarships and more than $50,000 in scholarships awarded by the College of Liberal Arts.
+Students in the major can also apply for more than $50,000 in scholarships awarded by the College of Arts and Sciences (CAS).
+Visit the CAS website for more scholarship information.